 - Exhibitions – invitations to special views

-- Collections Journal – discover more with your subscription, delivered regularly to your door
+- Collections Journal – discover more with the Collections Journal, delivered regularly to your door

 Events

-- A lecture on M.R.
+- Lecture on M.R.
 James by an Eton history master, accompanied by displays in College Library and the Provost’s Lodge

 It was a terrific evening … so interesting.
 It was also lovely to be able to catch up with a few old and new friends beforehand.